Ladvien/ladvien.github.io/_posts/2017-07-19-sql-r-working-excel-libraries.md

 Past this, I'd be more than happy to help you troubleshoot.
 Just leave a comment below or shoot me an email.
 However, it can get pretty hairy--especially on a Mac.

 ## Working with XLConnect
-Now days, I really only use XLConnect for loading data from Excel sheets.
-I've just been too lazy to re-write all my code to use one library.
-It's my opinion the reason to use XLConnect is it's a little easier to get going.
+Now days, I only use XLConnect to load data from Excel sheets.
+I've just been too lazy to re-write all my code to use one library (which would be `openxlsx`).
+It's my opinion the reason to use XLConnect is it's a little easier to understand how it loads data.
 Its weakness is it doesn't have as much flexibility in formatting Excel documents to be saved on your computer.
+And it can be confusing to save Excel sheets.

 ### Loading Data from Xlsx Documents
 Loading data using XLConnect is a little different than using the `read.csv` function.
 Like I stated earlier, Xlsx documents contain other information besides data.
 One critical piece of information is the sheet number.